Advertisement Space

 Monitor Code Changes

-If your Oracle database contains sensitive information you might want to know who creates, drops or modified an object in it.
+If your Oracle database contains sensitive information you might want to know who creates, drops or modifies an object in it.
 You could set up a process where only one or two persons are allowed to do these kind of changes but at some point this could get rather annoying.
+But there's a little code which could help you!

 Recipe #1 - Oracle Trigger to Monitor Code Changes

-CREATE TABLE ORACLE_DDL_LOG
+CREATE TABLE ORACLE_DDL_LOG (

 SYS_EVENT VARCHAR2(255),